Monese alternatives: A list of alternative banks and apps

 But is it the best mobile-only bank account out there?
 This guide presents five alternatives to Monese and explains how they compare.

-Monzo is a popular online bank account with over 4 million customers.
+Monzo is a popular online bank account with almost 6 million customers.

 Once again, all account management is completed through the Monzo app.
 There are no charges whatsoever for spending overseas.
-You can withdraw up to £200 at foreign ATMs with no charge too.
+You can also withdraw money at foreign ATMs with no charge up to a set limit.

 The app has plenty of budgeting features too.

-With Revolut, you’ll have access to free international money transfers, free global spending and access to a cryptocurrency exchange.
+With Revolut, you’ll have access to free international money transfers and free global spending.

 The sign-up process is just as quick and easy as signing up at Monese.
 The Revolut app has some useful budgeting features too.